canonical/platform-engineering-docs/delivery-workflows/cycles/cycles-in-jira.md

 # Cycles in JIRA

-Cycles are materialized in JIRA as "versions" named after the end month of the cycle.
+Cycles are represented in JIRA as "versions" named after the end month of the cycle.
 Version *25.04* represents the cycle from October 2024 to April 2025.

 At the end of the cycle, the previous version is released and a new one is created to assign